ViswasS/GDP_Group_02/README.md

 Doctors have access to a secure web portal where they can view patient reports, confirm or override AI decisions, and update patient history.

 # **Overview**
-EdgeCare Triage is a mobile and web application that utilizes Edge Artificial Intelligence (AI) to assist patients in evaluating their symptoms before visiting a doctor.
-The app runs lightweight AI models directly on the patient’s device, ensuring that sensitive health data remains private.
+EdgeCare Triage is a mobile and web app designed to give patients peace of mind before visiting a doctor.
+Using smart AI that runs directly on the phone, the app keeps personal health data private while providing quick and reliable results.
+Patients can simply answer a few health questions or snap a photo of a rash to find out if they need medical care within seconds.
+Doctors can then view these reports through a secure portal, confirm the results, or make adjustments as needed.
+By helping patients get instant guidance and supporting doctors with clear reports, EdgeCare Triage makes healthcare faster, safer, and more accessible for everyone.

 ## Benefits